11ty/11ty-website/src/docs/collections-api.md

 ### getFilteredByTags( tagName, secondTagName, […] )

 Retrieve content that includes _all_ of the tags passed in.
-Returns an array.
+Returns a sorted array.

 {% set codeContent %}
 export default function (eleventyConfig) {